 - Mild to Moderate: Even a mild allergic reaction can be cause for alarm.
 Anxiety can make the response worse, so try to keep calm the person.
 Next, identify the cause of the allergic response to avoid further contact.

 - Severe Reaction: Inspect the throat of someone having a severe allergic reaction.
 If the throat is swollen, the person’s voice will be very shallow, coarse or hoarse.
 If the individual was stung by a bee, scrape off the stinger with a firm object.
 Do not try to squeeze or pull it out.
 This can release more poisonous venom.
 If the person has an EpiPen available inject the allergy medicine.
 Do not offer oral medication if the person is having a hard time breathing.
+Always carry an epinephrine injector with you if you’re at risk for a severe allergic reaction.
+Having quick access to this life-saving medication can make all the difference during an emergency.

 Allergy Prevention